IamSamD/vdi-wsl-setup/README.md

 Once you are happy with the main image the process is as follows:

 Repo Location:
-The repo should be installed to C:\
+The repo should be cloned to C:\

 If the repo is already there, cd into it and perform a git pull.